 Ceramic tile is affordable, easy to install, easy to maintain, and comes in a wide variety of colors, textures, and sizes so it’s a good option for many environments.
-Ceramic tile should not be used for exterior projects where the temperature drops below freezing because it doesn’t withstand fluctuation in temperature well; however, it is moisture resistant, which makes it ideal for interior floors, walls, countertops, tub surrounds, bathroom and kitchen backsplashes, and showers.
-Ceramic Tile H-Line Cafe from Arizona Tile
+Ceramic tile should not be used for exterior projects where the temperature drops below freezing because it doesn’t withstand fluctuation in temperature well; however, it is moisture resistant, which makes it ideal for a variety of commercial and residential installations, including interior walls such as backsplashes and as a wainscot, as well as fireplaces and shower walls.

 PROCESSING CERAMIC TILE

 Ceramic tile is made from a mix of clay and other natural materials such as sand, quartz and water which have been pressed under very high pressure into squares, rectangles, or even ovals.
 Ceramic tiles can be glazed or unglazed.
 Once the tile is completely dry and moisture has been removed, the ceramic tiles may be glazed to create a water resistant seal and add color and texture to the tile.
 To create color, pigment is added to the glaze which can be high-gloss or matte.

 After the glaze is applied, the ceramic tile is then baked in a kiln to seal the color onto the clay.
 If the finished design will have many colors, then multiple rounds of glazing and firing take place to create the final pattern.